spotDL/spotify-downloader/docs/usage.md

   --generate-lrc        Generate lrc files for downloaded songs.
 Requires `synced` provider to be present in the lyrics providers list.
   --force-update-metadata
                         Force update metadata for songs that already have metadata.
+  --sync-without-deleting
+                        Sync without deleting songs that are not in the query.

 Web options:
   --host HOST           The host to use for the web server.